 - Strong and Active Community: the Note token, investor groups, TV show and podcast, and more

 - No investor fees

 - Higher fees than WeFunder for startups

-- Extra due diligence requirements for startups to get approved may disqualify certain businesses who could still list on WeFunder or StartEngine (potentially a pro for investors; can be a con for non-traditional startups, such as smaller main street businesses who might not meet their criteria)
+- Extra due diligence requirements for startups to get approved may disqualify certain businesses who could still be listed on WeFunder or StartEngine (potentially a pro for investors; can be a con for non-traditional startups, such as smaller main street businesses who might not meet their criteria)

 - There IS extra due diligence or deal curation – investors may not have to worry as much about whether an offering is a good potential investment

 Here is an overview of the key platform statistics for Republic, as of December 2019.